awsdocs/amazon-sagemaker-developer-guide/doc_source/training-metrics.md

 1. On the **All metrics** tab, choose the **train:accuracy** and **validation:accuracy** metrics for the training job that you created in the notebook\.

 1. On the graph, choose an area that the metric's values to zoom in\.
-You should see something like the following:
+You should see something like the following example\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/train-valid-acc.png)